SOCAR commissions new well in Caspian Sea

 By Maksim Tsurkov – Trend:

-Azerbaijan’s state oil company SOCAR will additionally produce almost 4,750 tons of oil annually, through the commissioning of a new well at the Oil Rocks offshore field, SOCAR said in a message posted on its website Aug.
-9.
+Azerbaijan’s state oil company SOCAR will additionally produce more than 5,100 tons of oil annually through the commissioning of a new well at the Oil Rocks offshore field, SOCAR said in a message Aug.
+14.

-Thirteen tons of oil is extracted per day within the range of 1,749-1,745 meters, according to the message.
+Fourteen tons of oil is extracted per day from the depth of 1,219-1,211 meters, according to the message.

 SOCAR produced 3.71 million tons of oil from Azerbaijan’s offshore and onshore fields in January-June of 2017, as compared to 3.78 million tons in the same period of 2016.